Automated MySQL/MariaDB backups to Cloudflare R2

 Step 4: Make it executable

-sudo chmod +x /usr/local/bin/db-backup.sh
+sudo chmod 755 /usr/local/bin/db-backup.sh

 Step 5: Schedule with cron

-crontab -e
+sudo crontab -e

-Add this to the bottom:
+Add this to the bottom to run hourly:

 0 * * * * /usr/local/bin/db-backup.sh >> /var/log/db-backup.log 2>&1